ergo-services/ergo/docs/actors/supervisor.md

 The supervisor maintains a list of restart timestamps in milliseconds.
 When a child terminates and restart is needed:

-1. Append current timestamp to the list
+1. Append current timestamp to the list.
-2. Remove timestamps older than `Period` seconds
+2. Remove timestamps older than `Period` seconds.
-3. If list length > `Intensity`, intensity is exceeded
+3. If list length > `Intensity`, intensity is exceeded.
-4. If exceeded: stop all children, terminate supervisor with `act.ErrSupervisorRestartsExceeded`
+4. If exceeded: stop all running children with `act.ErrSupervisorRestartsExceeded` as their exit reason.
+The supervisor itself terminates with `*gen.Error{Msg: "restart intensity exceeded", Inner: <original child reason>}`.
+The original failure cause is preserved via `errors.Unwrap` so a parent supervisor can introspect it.
-5. If not exceeded: proceed with restart
+5. If not exceeded: proceed with restart.

+When a per-child counter is configured, the same algorithm runs against the child's own restart history using the child's own `Intensity` and `Period`.
+With `OnExceed: OnExceedDisable`, step 4 changes: instead of terminating the supervisor, the child is disabled (One For One) or the offending instance is dropped (Simple One For One), and the supervisor stays alive.
+With `OnExceedTerminateSupervisor` (the default), step 4 produces the same `*gen.Error` wrap as the global path.

 Example with `Intensity: 3, Period: 5`: